Nameless Rumia's Wiki

 Table of Contents

-Rúism,1) historically Confucianism, is a Chinese religion and philosophy that focuses on Kǒng Fūzǐ and the Four Books and Five Classics.
-Historically, it had influened the Sinosphere for two millennia.
+Rúism,2) historically mislabeled as Confucianism, is a Chinese religion and philosophy that was founded by Confucius (孔夫子, Kǒng Fūzǐ) and preserved within the Four Books and Five Classics.
 It is one of the three teachings with Buddhism and Daoism.
+Historically, it was Imperial China's state-endorsed religion for two millennia, thus allowing Rúism to influence the Sinosphere.

 Summary

-The main themes of Rúism are connections, civility, and social harmony.
-It used to be a prerequisite for civil service careers in the Sinosphere through the imperial examination system, which supposedly forced politicians to make ethical and moral decisions, but ended after China underwent its century of humiliation and anti-Rúism began to surge.
-Despite this, Rúism's influence still lingers in the Sinosphere.
+The primary themes of Rúism involve connections, civility, and social harmony.
+It used to be a prerequisite for civil service careers through the imperial examination system, as people believed it forced politicians to make ethical and moral decisions, then mass disillusionment caused by the century of humiliation led to the systems being abolished and people desiring something new to replace the old culture.

 Criticisms